giorgioGTelian/angular-Addicted_project/README.md

 # angular-Addicted_project

-##to test immdiately it you can use:
+## To test immdiately it you can use:
 [Live DEMO on stack blitz ⚡️](https://stackblitz.com/edit/angular-igxrac?file=README.md)

-##or you can dowload the repo and follow this steps:
+## Or you can dowload the repo and follow this steps:

-###start a localhost service
+### Start a localhost service

 Static file server which returns files regardless of the header method